 |Generalist, REI, FP, IM

-You cannot apply for the 2021 oral exam until February 24, 2021.
+You cannot apply for the 2023 oral exam until March 2023.
 However, if you wait this long to enter cases, you’re already EIGHT months behind, since the collections started JULY 1st.
 BIG MISTAKE!
-Call or e-mail ABOG now to get your case list software.
 Don’t fret about details of how to enter the data.
 You’ll change your mind at least a half dozen times before it’s all said and done.
-For all GYN patients, begin a habit of collecting H&Ps, operative notes, pathology reports and discharge summaries.
+For all GYN patients, begin a habit of collecting H&Ps, operative notes, pathology reports, and discharge summaries.
 For all OB patients, keep a file of the prenatal forms, delivery notes, discharge summaries, and postpartum notes.
 Don’t worry about the office patients yet.
 Take a stab at entering the data on the case list forms and just use your common sense.
-Rest assured, we will offer our Case List Online course for you go-getters.
-However, regardless, seeing is believing and come live for the workshop during our April 13-18, 2021 review course.
-Start today to create a good habit of collecting and entering cases.
-For those who are OCD, order your copy of Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.
+Rest assured, we will offer our Case List Construction Online course for you go-getters.
+However, seeing is believing, join live for the workshop during our virtual April 18-23, 2023 review course.
 Start today to create a good habit of collecting and entering cases.

 You can do it … we can help